jwhett/gdimmer/doc/gdimmer.md

 :	Display help...

 **-p**, **-provider**
 :	Set your backlight provider.
 Providers are listed as directories in /sys/class/backlight/.
 Can be full path or basename.
-This is "gmux_backlight" by default.
+This is the first provider found in /sys/class/backlight by default.

 **-u**, **-up**
 :	Increase the brightness.
 Default step is 10%.